SpellholdStudios/Adrian_NPC/README.md

 #### Windows

-Region of Terror for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.
+Adrian NPC for BGII for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.

 Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 On successful extraction, there should be a :file_folder: adrian folder and a setup-adrian.exe file in your game folder.
 To install, simply double-click **`setup-adrian.exe`** and follow the instructions on screen.